 As of today, we have ten more hours of driving and six of the nighttime.
 He is almost there!
 Here are some ways that have helped me teach my teenage son how to drive and how I keep track of the hours.

 1. Check to see if your DMV has a Parent/Teen Driving Guide and follow it

 Virginia has a great Parent/Teen Driving Guide on how to teach your teenager how to drive.
 Check if your state has something similar.
 We started following it, and I am making sure he knows how to drive in all the situations in the guide.

 We started driving around parking lots for the first few weeks.
 After that, we started driving in neighborhoods.
-He is now driving in busy streets, parking lots, and has started driving on the highway.
+Now, he is driving in busy streets, parking lots, and has started driving on the highway.
 We have deviated a bit from the guide, but at least it helped get us started.
-It was nice seeing the progression from a kid who was afraid to step on the accelerator to one that was driving around neighborhoods.
+It was nice seeing the progression from a kid who was afraid to step on the accelerator to one that was driving around in neighborhoods.

 2. Keep a log using your favorite spreadsheet a